-The Dial-A-Lift Services Division includes 15 staff members who support the activities of the Dial-A-Lift program.
+The Dial-A-Lift Administration & Operations Division includes 16 staff members who support the activities of the Dial-A-Lift program.
 The primary function of the Division is to deliver quality specialized transportation service to the riding public within the legal parameters established by the Americans with Disabilities Act (ADA).
 The Division also works closely with other agencies to develop and implement demonstration projects.
-The Dial-A-Lift Services Division provides guidance to the Agency on the potential ramifications of decisions as they relate to the ADA and acts as a liaison between the local special needs community and the agency through such mediums as public forums.
+The Dial-A-Lift Administration & Operations Division provides guidance to the Agency on the potential ramifications of decisions as they relate to the ADA and acts as a liaison between the local special needs community and the agency through such mediums as public forums.

-DIAL-A-LIFT VAN OPERATOR DIVISION
+VAN OPERATOR DIVISION

-The DAL van operator division consists of 54 van operators who provide DAL service to customers.
+The Van Operator Division consists of 54 van operators who provide DAL service to customers.

-VANPOOL DIVISION
+VANPOOL SERVICES DIVISION

-The Vanpool Services Division administers, manages and coordinates Intercity Transit's vanpool program, providing vanpool vehicles for approximately 185 groups of commuters who have at least one end of their commute in Thurston County.
-The Division provides day-to-day support to vanpool participants; to include recruitment and retention of participants, and training volunteer coordinators, drivers and bookkeepers.
+The Vanpool Services Division administers, manages, and coordinates Intercity Transit's vanpool program, providing vanpool vehicles for approximately 105 groups of commuters who have at least one end of their commute in Thurston County.
+The Division provides day-to-day support to vanpool participants; to include recruitment and retention of participants, and training volunteer coordinators, drivers, and bookkeepers.
 WSTIP Vanpool Risk Management program is maintained, providing driver training and refresher training.
-A regional ride-matching service for commuters seeking carpools or vanpools is also administered by this Division, as well as the Community Van and Surplus Van Grant programs, providing transportation solutions for nonprofit organizations and community groups.
+A regional ride-matching service for commuters seeking carpools or vanpools is also administered by this Division, as well as the Community Van and Surplus Van grant programs, providing transportation solutions for nonprofit organizations and community groups.